Plastic bag: Medical uses

 Plastic bags are used for many medical purposes.
 The non-porous quality of plastic film means that they are useful for isolating infectious body fluids; other porous bags made of nonwoven plastics can be sterilized by gas and maintain this sterility.
 Bags can be made under regulated sterile manufacturing conditions, so they can be used when the infection is a health risk.
 They are lightweight and flexible, so they can be carried by or laid next to patients without making the patient as uncomfortable as a heavy glass bottle would be.
 They are less expensive than re-usable options, such as glass bottles.
 Moderate quality evidence from a 2018 systematic review showed that plastic wraps or bags prevented hypothermia compared to routine care, especially in extremely preterm infants.

 Waste disposal bags

 Flexible intermediate bulk container

 Flexible intermediate bulk containers are large industrial containers, usually used for bulk powders or flowables.
 They are usually constructed of woven heavy-duty plastic fibers.
+It is a large, industrial-grade bag designed for the storage and transportation of dry, flowable materials in bulk quantities.
+Commonly known as bulk bags, jumbo bags, ton bags, or super sacks, these containers represent the most efficient, cost-effective solution for handling materials weighing between 500 kg and 2,000 kg.